sonatype-nexus-community/DevAudit/README.md

 4. Run `./devaudit --help` and you should see the DevAudit version and help screen printed.

 ### Installing from the release archive files on Windows on Linux
+1. Pre-requisites: You must have Mono 4.4+ on Linux or .NET 4.6 on Windows.
-2. Download the latest release archive file for Windows e.g DevAudit-0.2.0-Windows.zip or for Linux e.g DevAudit-0.2.0-Linux.tgz from the project [releases](https://github.com/OSSIndex/DevAudit/releases) page.
+2. Download the latest release archive file for Windows and Linux e.g [DevAudit-2.0.0.40-beta](https://github.com/OSSIndex/DevAudit/releases/tag/v2.0.0.40-beta) from the project [releases](https://github.com/OSSIndex/DevAudit/releases) page.
 Unpack this file to a directory.

-2. From the directory where you unpacked the release archive run devaudit --help on Windows or ./devaudit --help on Linux.
+2. From the directory where you unpacked the release archive run `devaudit --help` on Windows or `./devaudit --help` on Linux.
 You should see the version and help screen printed.

-3. Add the DevAudit installation directory to your PATH environment variable
+3. (Optional) Add the DevAudit installation directory to your PATH environment variable

 ### Installing using the MSI Installer on Windows
-The MSI installer for a release can be found on the releases page.
+The MSI installer for a release can be found on the Github releases page.

 1. Click on the [releases](https://github.com/OSSIndex/DevAudit/releases) link near the top of the page.
 2. Identify the release you would like to install.